kant2002/fstarsample/README.md

 `gc` sample is very much barebone.
 I would like to make closer to https://github.com/dotnet/runtime/blob/main/src/coreclr/gc/sample/GCSample.cpp in spirit.
 On the other side, this sample show how you can mix F* and F#

+`CryptoCore` sample extracts, but does not have working code.
+This is for my personal testing.

 Currently export can work only on F# 5.0, please set this language `<LangVersion>5.0</LangVersion>` in the project.